raehik/bytepatch/README.md

 # bytepatch
-A CLI tool for patching byte-representable data in a bytestream.
+A Haskell library and CLI tool for patching byte-representable data in a bytestream.
 Write **patchscripts** (in-place edits to a file) using a convenient YAML format, and apply them with a safe patching algorithm.
 You choose how explicit to be: edits may be written as a simple `(offset, content)` tuple, or you can provide metadata regarding expected original data, so you know you're patching the right file.

+Intended as a general tool for making simple binary editing more manageable.

 ## What?
 If you're modifying binaries, you often end up needing to make edits in a hex